Really-Simple-Plugins/really-simple-ssl-social/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Added support for Simple Share Buttons adder, assuming they add a filter to use
+* Fixed an error in the JetPack sharing filters

 = 3.0.1 =
 * Added a dedicated tab for social settings
 * Fix: enlarged and centered the count on buttons
 * Tweak: button position on post type only shown when buttons are set to display inline

 = 3.0.0 =
 * Changed the look of built-in buttons